bluebossa63/tce-0.11.0/blogs/part 1/blog-1.md

 &nbsp;

-*And thanks for the aknowledgement as an vExpert Application Modernization!*
+*And thanks for the acknowledgement as an vExpert Application Modernization!*
 <table style="border:none">
 <tbody>
 <tr style="border:none">